javapathfinder/jpf-wiki-sync/install/Eclipse-Plugin.md

 # Installing the Eclipse JPF plugin #

-Due to recent changes in JPF,Eclipse plugin support was withdrawn.
+Due to recent changes in JPF, Eclipse plugin support was withdrawn.